The Outdoor Activities Guide

 This is determined by the draw weight and power stroke.
 It determines the amount of energy the crossbow stores and applies to the bolt.
 This is listed as foot pounds energy or FPE.

-This is the speed that the bolt travels.
+This is the speed which the bolt travels.
 This measurement is in feet per second or fps.
 This is affected by the crossbow design, bolt type, draw weight, and power stroke.

 History of Crossbows